How HEAT Works

 Many modules come with trade-offs.
 You might gain extra firepower at the cost of defense, or boost ability efficiency while reducing mobility.
 These decisions ultimately define your approach to combat.
 New modules unlock as your vehicle levels up.

-Equipment selection screen showing Recovery System
+Equipment selection screen showing Phantom Curtain smoke screen

 Equipment